webmeshproj/webmesh/README.md

     --wireguard.allowed-ips        AllowedIPs is a map of peers to allowed IPs.
 The peers can either be peer IDs or regexes matching peer IDs.
-These IP addresses should not overlap with the private network of the wireguard interface.
+These IP addresses should not overlap with the private network of the WireGuard interface.
 AllowedIPs in this context refers to the IP addresses that this instance will route to the peer.
 The peer will also need to configure AllowedIPs for this instance's IP address.